SQL Storage (Enterprise feature)

-During the processing of a campaign, JungleMail uses SharePoint lists to store information about each recipient used and all links used in a campaign.
-After a campaign is sent, JungleMail records every email open and/or link click to the JungleMail Tracker Actions list.
-This can result in a big number of records created, especially for Internal Newsletter campaigns.
+After a campaign is sent, JungleMail records every email open and/or link click to the JungleMail Tracker Actions list in SharePoint.
+This can result in a large number of records created, especially for internal newsletter campaigns.
 To illustrate: if your campaign was sent to 1000 recipients, contained 5 links, has an 80% open rate and a 60% click rate (when 3 links were clicked on average) then:

 - 1000 history items will be created during the sending process to JungleMail History list

 - 6 items will be created in JungleMail Tracker Links list (5 for the links + 1 to track email opens)